medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

 ```shell
 docker-compose run couch-migration verify
 ```
-If all checks pass, proceed with starting CHT-Core 4.x, using the same environment variables.
+If all checks pass, proceed with starting CHT-Core 4.x, using the same environment variables you saved in `~/couchdb-single/.env`.

 #### Multi node